speakeasy-api/openapi-directory/SDKs/bigredcloud.com/v1/go/README.md

 * `PaymentsPut` - Updates an existing Payment.
 * `GetV1PaymentsID` - Returns information about a single Payments.

+### ProductTypes

+* `ProductTypesGet` - Returns a list of global Product Types.
+Supports OData querying protocol.
+Filtering is forbidden.
+Ordering is allowed by "id" field.

 ### Products

 * `ProductsDelete` - Removes an existing Product.